ufukty/gohandlers-petstore/README.md

   - [`bindings.gh.go`](handlers/pets/bindings.gh.go) contains `Build`, `Parse` and `Write` methods on request and response types. `request.Parse` and `response.Write` methods are meant to be used inside handlers. `request.Build` and `response.Parse` methods are used by the client code.
 Notice, each method respects `query`, `route` and `form` params.
 Thus generated methods choose the correct way to access values.
 Additionally methods use JSON encoder/decoder when one request/response body contain `json` tagged fields.

+  - [`validate.go`](handlers/pets/validate.go) contains validation helpers for each request type.
+Notice the return type of validation helpers are not `error` but `map[string]error`.
+This enables handlers to collect errors on each field's validation step.
+Then handler can apply its custom logic to summarize errors for informing the client based on the endpoint's response type being JSON or HTML.

   - [`list.gh.go`](handlers/pets/list.gh.go) contains `ListHandlers` meant to be called by route registerer.

   - [`gh.yml`](handlers/pets/gh.yml) contains information of handler names, paths and methods that are meant help outside clients.